DearXuan7392/EasyHopper/README.md

 The following is the recommended configuration when using hopper classification.
 You can modify it according to your needs.

->Note that the input and output count are best equal, and the input count can be greater than the output.
+>The input and output count are best equal, and the input count can be greater than the output.

 | Cooldown | Input/Output Count	 | Long-Distance Transfer Speed |
 |:--------:|:-------------------:|:----------------------------:|